v-yanakiev/deed-validator/README.md

 ### Amount mismatch
 `numerizer` independently parses the written-out amount.
-In our case, we flag the discrepancy of 50 thousand dollars and reject the deed
+In our case, we flag the discrepancy of 50 thousand dollars and reject the deed.

 ### County matching
 `rapidfuzz` fuzzy-matches "S.Clara" -> "Santa Clara" with a confidence threshold.